 Need a Speaker?

-If you need a speaker for your event, including lunch or dinner meetings, I can provide a custom presentation during which I will illustrate how handwriting can be used to identify a person involved in legal disputes, how people try to forge and alter written documents for their own purposes, as well as how to protect one’s self from becoming a victim of forgery.
+If you need a speaker for your event, I can provide a custom presentation during which I will illustrate how handwriting can be used to identify a person involved in legal disputes, how people try to forge and alter written documents for their own purposes, as well as how to protect one’s self from becoming a victim of forgery.

 If you have an idea of your own for a topic, let’s talk about it.
-Otherwise, please choose from one of the following:
+The following are a few examples of popular presentations and topics:

 - Protect your Signature to Prevent Identity Theft: Learn practical tips while examining your own signature